fbpx

 laurel hatfield

-Our host for the “Searching for Seastainable Seafood” series, Laurel Hatfield talks to us about her life and fills us in on why she’s such a good fit for this sustainable seafood project.
+Our SEASTAINABLE host Laurel Hatfield, talks to us about her life and fills us in on why she’s such a good fit for this sustainable seafood project.

 Where did you grow up and what are some of your favorite foods?

-I grew up in California and 10 minutes from the beach, it was my happy place.
-I love seafood.
-Shellfish in particular, especially oysters.
-Because I always say that eating oysters makes me feel like I’m in the ocean.
+I grew up in California just 10 minutes from the beach, it was my happy place.
+I love seafood and shellfish in particular, especially oysters.
+I always say that eating oysters makes me feel like I’m in the ocean.
 I read a book when I was a child called Island of the Blue Dolphins.
-And there was a girl in that book who essentially lived in the sea.
-And I dreamed of being her.
-I wanted to be a marine biologist and I wanted to live in the ocean.
-I kind of wanted to be a mermaid.
+There was a girl in that book who essentially lived in the sea and I dreamed of being her.
+I wanted to be a marine biologist and to work and live in the ocean.
+Guess I kind of wanted to be a mermaid.
 Seafood is my favorite food hands down.
 I grew up eating salmon, it has so many good vitamins.
-From a very early age, my mother taught us children about eating healthfully and getting omega threes, all the vitamins that fish can provide.
-It’s such a good protein and it’s delicious.
+From a very early age my mother taught us children about eating healthfully and getting omega threes.
+All the vitamins that fish can provide plus such a good protein and it’s delicious.
 You don’t really get much better than seafood and E!
 I have so many things to say about California.
 I love it.

-The “Searching for Seastainable Seafood” team met Laurel Hatfield and knew she would be a great fit as a host.
+When the SEASTAINABLE team met Laurel Hatfield they knew she would be a great fit as a host.
 Laurel is a mother of three and is concerned about the oceans and planet.

 Why is sustainable seafood so important?